Bixal/uswds-boilerplate/README.md

 To run the site locally, you'll need to install [Jekyll](https://jekyllrb.com/), which requires a few steps.
 See the [official installation instructions](https://jekyllrb.com/docs/installation/).

 ## Credit and license
-This project was created primarly using the [GitHub Pages gem for Jekyll](https://github.com/github/pages-gem).
+This project was created primarly using the [GitHub Pages gem for Jekyll](https://github.com/github/pages-gem) and a slightly modified [HTML5 Boilerplate](https://github.com/h5bp/html5-boilerplate).
 It is licensed under [The Unlicense](https://github.com/Bixal/uswds-template/blob/main/LICENSE), which allows everything and promises nothing. 😎